-From the beginning of March, our Psychotherapeutic Counselling Centre will be offering open consultation hours, where counselling is possible WITHOUT prior registration.
+Our Psychotherapeutic Counselling Centre offers open consultation hours where counselling is possible WITHOUT prior appointment.
 You can find all the details here.

 At what times does the open consultation hour take place?